18 Data to constrain process model

 18.4 Wood carbon

 In this section, we will be calculating carbon in live and dead trees at a NEON site.
-The carbon in live trees represents the wood carbon stock in Figure 16.1 and the dead trees represent a component of the soil organic matter stock in Figure 16.1.
-In the end, we will have a site-level mean carbon stock in live trees and dead trees for each year that was sampled from the plots that represent the ecosystem under the flux tower (e.g., tower plots).
+The carbon in live trees represents the wood carbon stock in Figure 16.1, and the dead trees represent a component of the soil organic matter stock in Figure 16.1.
+In the end, we will have a site-level mean carbon stock in live trees and dead trees for each year sampled from the plots representing the ecosystem under the flux tower (e.g., tower plots).
 We use the tower plots so that they correspond to the same ecosystem as the NEON nee data.

 We will select the key variables in each table (thus only downloading those variables).